delight-im/Knowledge/Ubuntu Server.md

    $ sudo passwd root
    ```

    which will ask you for the new `root` password.
 Type or paste the new password and then press `Enter`.
 Repeat this for the verification.
-If you access the `root` account remotely via SSH only, consider using an extremely long password, e.g. with 128 characters or more, and storing that password in a password manager on the remote machine.
+If you access the `root` account remotely via SSH only, consider using an extremely long password, e.g. with 128 or 196 characters, and storing that password in a password manager on a remote machine, e.g. your personal computer or a development machine.

- * If you can only login as `root` so far, add a new user other than `root` as the next step.
-Open the terminal and run
+ * If you can only log in as `root` so far, add a new user other than `root` as the next step.
+To do so, open the terminal and run

    ```
    $ adduser {my-username}
    ```

    where you replace `{my-username}` with the desired name for your account.
 Type or paste the desired password and confirm with `Enter`.
 Then repeat this for the verification.
-Again, if you're going to access this new account remotely via SSH only, consider using an extremely long password, e.g. with 128 characters or more, and storing that password in a password manager on the remote machine.
+Again, if you're going to access this new account remotely via SSH only, consider using an extremely long password, e.g. with 128 or 196 characters, and storing that password in a password manager on the remote machine.

    When asked for additional user information, just leave the fields empty by pressing `Enter` each time.
 When asked whether all information is correct, type `Y` and press `Enter` to confirm.